Rowland White (Irish writer): Writings

 Rowland, son of a Catholic father, was a convert to the Protestant faith, and a sincere if unorthodox religious reformer, who was in disfavour with the ardently Roman Catholic Queen Mary I as a result.
-He believed that the Protestant faith was not a recent import to Ireland, but on the contrary that it represented Christianity in its pure and original state, before it became corrupted by Catholic doctrine.
+He believed that the Protestant faith was not a recent import to Ireland, but on the contrary that it represented Christianity in its pure and original state before it became corrupted by Catholic doctrine.
+Such views were not shared even by most Irish Protestants and were anathema to the devoutly Catholic Queen.

 His political treatises are written from the point of view of the English colonist.
-He regarded Gaelic civilisation as barbarous, leaving its people in a state of wretched poverty, "with nothing left to cherish or care for", although he thought the Irish people would become good citizens if they were governed properly.
+He regarded Gaelic civilisation as barbarous, and the people living in a state of wretched poverty, "with nothing left to cherish or care for", although he thought the Irish people would become good citizens if they were governed properly.
 Good government was the key to his programme of reform, including the introduction of the common law to the whole of Ireland: hitherto, he wrote rather obscurely, the Irish, having lacked the benefits of a proper system of law could not "live lawfully".
 Like nearly all the Anglo-Irish gentry, he objected strongly to the cess, the tax imposed on the towns for the upkeep of military garrisons, and drew the wider lesson that Ireland could not flourish under military rule.
 He also believed that the cooperation of his own class was essential to any programme of reform.
 His complaints about undue exactions and excessive interference by local officials reflect his personal quarrel with William Piers, the Governor and Constable of Carrickfergus.

 Rowland has been dismissed in modern times as an unscrupulous adventurer, but his writings had considerable influence in his own time.